On Chow groups of toric schemes over a DVR: Introduction

 In order to relate these result to existing literature, we remark that given the description of toric schemes over $S$ in terms of non-complete fans in $N_{\mathbb{R}}\times\mathbb{R}$, there is a strong analogy between toric schemes over $S$ and (non-complete) toric varieties over a field.
-In this setting, Theorem \ref{th:intro0} is well-known (see e.g. \cite[Theorem 1]{fmss}, \cite[Theorem 2.1]{Brion-equi} or \cite[Proposition 2.1]{FS}).
+In this setting, the analogue of Theorem \ref{th:intro0} is well-known (see e.g. \cite[Theorem 1]{fmss}, \cite[Theorem~2.1]{Brion-equi} or \cite[Proposition 2.1]{FS}).
 However, up to the knowledge of the author, it has not been stated for toric schemes over $S$ before.
-Also, it seems that a presentation as in Theorem \ref{th:intro1} has not appeared before, even for toric varieties over a field.

 As an application of our results, in Section \ref{subsec:exa}, we compute the Chow groups of several toric schemes over $S$ and of their special fibers.